 27. (1) There is hereby established a National House to be known as the National House of Traditional and Khoi-San Leaders.

-(2) The term of office of the National House is five years: Provided that, notwithstanding anything to the contrary contained in any law, but subject to section 7063(12), the term of the National House that was established in terms of the National House of Traditional Leaders Act, 2009 (Act No. 22 of 2009), prior to the commencement of this Act, will expire on 31 May 2017 30 June 2022: Provided further that any subsequent term of office of the National House as reconstituted after the commencement of this Act, shall expire every five years on 31 May, calculated from 31 May 2017 30 June, calculated from 30 June 2022.
+(2) The term of office of the National House is five years: Provided that, notwithstanding anything to the contrary contained in any law, but subject to section 63(12), the term of the National House that was established in terms of the National House of Traditional Leaders Act, 2009 (Act No. 22 of 2009), prior to the commencement of this Act, will expire on 30 June 2022: Provided further that any subsequent term of office of the National House as reconstituted after the commencement of this Act, shall expire every five years on 30 June, calculated from 30 June 2022.

 Composition of National House

-28. (1) The National House consists—

-(a) of three persons who are senior traditional or senior Khoi-San leaders elected by each provincial house in accordance with the provisions of section 29: Provided that where senior Khoi-San leaders are members of a provincial house, at least one senior Khoi-San leader must be elected as a member of the National House; and

-(b) where relevant, of persons identified in terms of subsection (2).

-(2) The provisions of subsection (1)(b) apply only in cases where a provincial house has not been established in a particular province, and will be implemented as follows:

-(a) Where there are more than three traditional and Khoi-San councils in such province, the chairpersons of such councils must elect from amongst themselves three representatives to the National House; or

-(b) where there are three or a lesser number of traditional and Khoi-San councils in such province, the chairpersons of such traditional or Khoi-San councils are ex officio members of the National House.
+28.

 (a) The National House consists of senior traditional and senior Khoi-San leaders—

 elected by each provincial house in accordance with the provisions of paragraph (b) and section 29; and